Frequenty Asked Questions

-Here we aim to answer your questions, both technical and also about the benefits of Seebox for learners.
+Here we aim to answer your questions, both technical and also about the benefits and motivation of Seebox for learners

 How does the course work in practice?

 Our online course is done in concert with the SeeBlocks Circuit Creator system.
 The course progresses through videos, questions, guided practical experiments where you have to build a circuit to apply the knowledge gained, and finally quizzes to test your knowledge.

 What technical skills will be required from Supervisors?

 No technical skills needed.
 The aim of Seebox is to take technical training to places like schools, libraries and the workplace with NO existing technical knowledge.
 That is the motivation behind Seebox and the reason why it has won prizes like the Africa Entrepreneurship Award 2015 and SAB Social Innovation.

 The answer to this question depends on how your setup works.
 If you want each learner to work at the same time, then you need one set of SeeBlocks per child to use while they are doing the online course on the Seebox LMS.
 Thus if there are 20 learners at a time, the institution would need 20 sets of SeeBlocks, or else a good option would be to schedule learners in sessions.

 For companies, you will purchase the online course for each worker, and will need as many sets of SeeBlocks as you want to be able to do the course at a time.